zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 Review the following flow diagram to improve your understanding of the Zowe certificates configuration decision process.

 **Note:**
-The numerated decision blocks correspond to the questions of the certificates configuration questionnaire.

 ![Certificates configuration decision tree](../images/install/config-certificates.png)

+Review the diagram to understand the certificates configuration decision flow and select a [certificate configuration scenario](./certificate-configuration-scenarios.md) that best suits your use case.

 The questions presented in the numbered yellow diamonds can help you decide which path best suits your certificate configuration use case.
-After considering the options outlined in the following section, use the [questionnaire](#certificates-configuration-questionnaire) to guide you to the configuration scenario that best suits your use case.
+The numerated decision blocks correspond to the questions of the certificates configuration [questionnaire](#certificates-configuration-questionnaire).

 **Question 1:** What is your target deployment environment?
 Depending on your target environment type (DEV/TEST or PROD), you can create your certificates (self-signed option) or acquire a new ones from a trusted CA.

 If you plan a production deployment and need to acquire certificates from a trusted CA, follow the same rule to decide what type of certificate to request from the CA.

-**Question 2:** Do you need to use certificate signed by the company's or external CA?
+**Question 2:** Do you need to use certificate signed by the company's or by an external CA?
 If your existing certificates are self-signed and your target environment is production, we strongly recommend that you acquire new certificates from your trusted CA.

 **Question 3:** Do you plan to use a keyring?